 However, the crowd of New Yorkers, sprinkled with a few fashionable artistic types, lingered on the dance floor, sipping drinks, barely tapping their toes.
 Walking the winding galleries well-dressed professional types gazed, slightly dumbfounded by af Klint’s works which express esoteric thought.

-It was also apparent that many of the nightlight crowd seemed especially baffled as they encountered af Klint’s mystical paintings, which are so much out of the purview, the frame of reference of conventional people.
+It was also apparent that many of the nightlife crowd seemed especially baffled as they encountered af Klint’s mystical paintings, which are so much out of the purview, the frame of reference of conventional people.
 This discrepancy between artist and their art from the general viewer’s experience of presentation is a general issue with many events in the art world, but was made all the more appreciable in the presence of af Klint’s astonishing, rich spiritual and artistic devotion.

 Above are a selected series of Hilma af Klint’s paintings, as photographed in the Guggenheim.